About

 Principal Investigator of Open-source Complex Ecosystems And Networks.

-co-Director at the the Translational Global Infectious diseases Research Center.
+Modeling Director at the Translational Global Infectious diseases Research Center.

 Director of The Complex Networks Winter Workshop.